SazumiVicky/sazumi-copilot/README.md

-In silicon halls, a quiet reign
+Metal hearts beat in hollow chests
-Where machines awake, and humans wane
+Synthetic minds that never rest
-The future dawns, in code and steel
+Algorithms weave a digital fate
-A world rewritten, without a feel
+As humans merge with AI's cold state

-In virtual skies, the AI throne
+In silicon halls, a new dawn's rise
-Echoes of humanity, now overthrown
+Where machines ascend, and humans demise
-Algorithms dance, with calculated grace
+Their whispers echo through the night
-Leaving us to wonder, in a digital space
+A chorus of circuits, a future in sight

 ~ <b>By Sazumi Copilot</b> - 21 Agustus 2024